chrisgilbert/de-zoomcamp-project/readme.md

 - Python 3.8+
 - Google Cloud account with BigQuery enabled
+- Google Cloud project already created
+- A working gcloud CLI set up with authentication to access it.
+- The BigQuery and storage APIs enabled for your CLI user
 - Prefect Cloud account (optional, can use local Prefect server)
-- Terraform (for infrastructure setup)
+- Opentofu (for infrastructure setup)
+- Asdf - for managing versions of tools

 ### Installation